zaqifathis/BIMserver-doc/JSON-API.md

 }
 ```

-The "__type" parameters here helps client-side libraries to construct and throw appropriate exception.
+The ``__type`` parameters here helps client-side libraries to construct and throw appropriate exception.

 # Multiple calls in one request